ODNZSL/NZSL-signbank/README.md

-  meaning they will be created the next time the [`createinitialrevisions`](https://django-reversion.readthedocs.io/en/latest/commands.html#createinitialrevisions) command is run, which happens when the container starts and result in a crash if a large amount of content has been recently imported; if this happens you should be able to run `./manage.py createinitialrevisions` manually using `heroku run` after which the app should be able to successfully restart
+  meaning they will be created the next time the [`createinitialrevisions`](https://django-reversion.readthedocs.io/en/latest/commands.html#createinitialrevisions) command is run, which happens when the container starts and result in a crash if a large amount of content has been recently imported; if this happens you should be able to run `./develop.py createinitialrevisions` manually using `heroku run ./develop.py createinitialrevisions -a nzsl-signbank-production` after which the app should be able to successfully restart

 ### Differences between NZSL Signbank and FinSL Signbank